-During training you need to focus on your process goals (i.e. techniques, skills).
-During competition you need to focus on how you, with your coach, have decided you are going to approach the event.
+During training, you need to focus on your process goals (i.e. techniques, skills).
+During competition, you need to focus on how you, with your coach, have decided you are going to approach the event.
 By doing this you select the most important aspects of your performance on which to concentrate.
 To help you clarify how to concentrate more effectively on your goals, look at the two dimensions of attention and see which one, or combination, fits your own sporting needs best.

 Dimension 1: Width (broad-narrow) This refers to how many things you are paying attention to at any one time.
-When your attention is broad you are paying attention to many things.
+When your attention is broad, you are paying attention to many things.
 When you have a narrow attentional focus you are usually concentrating on one thing or at most two to three things at once.
-For example, team sports such as Football demand a broad attentional focus, whereas Archery or Shooting require narrow concentration.
+For example, team sports such as Football demand a broad attentional focus, whereas skill-based sports such as Archery require a narrow concentration.